jnsbyr/esp8266-intexsbh20/README.md

 ## Building your own WiFi remote control

+For the [hack](#hacking-the-sb-h20) described above no modification of the SB-H20 was not needed.

-So far the SB-H20 was not modified.
-To keep it that way an Intex control panel extension cable is needed to insert the WiFi remote control but I could not find a source.
-If you have access to a 3D printer you should have a look at this [3D model](https://www.thingiverse.com/thing:4130911).
+This was good enough for a lab test but no permanent solution.
+To keep the required modifications of the pool to a minimum an extension cable is needed to attach the WiFi remote control to the Intex control panel.
+I could not find a supplier that sells the Intex plugs separately.
+But if you have access to a 3D printer you should have a look at this
+[3D model](https://www.thingiverse.com/thing:4130911).
 Otherwise you need to cut and tap the cable from the control panel to the main board.

-> :warning: **WARNING**: If you decide to continue you will void your warranty for the SB-H20.
-You may only **USE THIS PROJECT AT YOUR OWN RISK**.
-  I do not provide any warranty and I will not assume any responsibility for any damage you cause yourself or others by using this project.

 ### PCB

 Depending on your preferences you have several options available regarding the PCB:

 - use a perfboard (the ciruit is rather simple)
-- use the PCB design from @Elektroarzt
+- use the [PCB design](pcb) from @Elektroarzt
 - create you own customized PCB

 ![Perfboard](assets/Perfboard.jpg "compact perfboard with sandwich connectors")